Skip to content

 • Import assets from: select how you want to provide the input file to be processed (the format must match the expected CSV file format)

 Directly upload a CSV file containing the assets.
-Note that this is generally limited to ~10-20MB.

 • Assets file: the CSV file containing details to load, for assets.